TACC/coe-332-sp25/docs/unit08/jobs_api.rst

   * Organize code for software system into API, worker, and jobs modules
   * Import the Jobs API into other modules to use for jobs functionality
   * Perform appropriate ``curl`` requests to POST jobs and GET the result of jobs
+  * **Design Principles.** The implementation of our Jobs API, comprised of multiple Flask routes, a task queue persisted in Redis, and a worker program, will demonstrate the use of modularity and encapsulation in software design.

 Concurrency in the Jobs API
 ---------------------------
 Recall that our big-picture goal is to add a Jobs endpoint to our Flask system that can process long-running tasks.
 We will implement our Jobs API with concurrency in mind.
-The goals will be:

 The overall architecture will thus be: